-Our licensee, TESARO, received approval by the U.S. FDA in September 2015 for oral VARUBI[TM], a neurokinin-1 receptor antagonist for the prevention of chemotherapy-induced nausea and vomiting.
-In November 2015, TESARO announced the commercial launch of VARUBI[TM] in the United States.
-We are eligible to receive milestone payments of up to \$30.0 million (of which \$20.0 million has been received to date) upon achievement of certain regulatory and commercial sale milestones and additional commercial milestone payments of up to \$85.0 million if specified levels of annual net sales are achieved.
+Our licensee, TESARO, received approval by the U.S. FDA in September 2015 for oral VARUBITM, a neurokinin-1 receptor antagonist for the prevention of chemotherapy-induced nausea and vomiting.
+In November 2015, TESARO announced the commercial launch of VARUBITM in the United States.
+We received \$30.0 million of milestone payments from TESARO upon achievement of certain regulatory and commercial sale milestones, which includes a \$10.0 million milestone payment we received for the six months ended June 30, 2017, and we are eligible to receive additional commercial milestone payments of up to \$85.0 million if specified levels of annual net sales are achieved.
 TESARO is also obligated to pay us tiered royalties on annual net sales achieved in the United States and Europe at percentage rates that range from the low double digits to the low twenties, and outside of the United States and Europe at low double-digit percentage rates.

-2033 Senior Notes.
 In January 2013, we issued \$175.0 million of the 2033 Senior Notes.
 The 2033 Senior Notes were sold in a private placement in reliance on exemptions from registration under the Securities Act.
-At March 31, 2017, \$31.9 million principal amount of 2033 Senior Notes was outstanding.
+At June 30, 2017, \$31.9 million principal amount of 2033 Senior Notes was outstanding.